eeguney/mern-instagram-clone/README.md

 # Mern Fullstack Instagram Clone

-An Mern Instagram clone app built in React.JS and Node.js
+A MERNSTACK Instagram clone app built in React.JS and Node.js

 ## Take a look;